AlexRagen/ws-slack/README.md

     ```

 ## Prerequisites
-1. Python WS-SDK (installed in the Docker container)
 1. Create Custom App in [Slack API](https://api.slack.com/apps?new_app=1) with the following permissions:
     * Slash commands:
         * Command: /ws4s